• Documents

 Sorted by:

-Results 1 - 5 of 5
+Results 1 - 8 of 8

 A few graph-based relational numerical abstract domains

 "...
-Abstract This article presents the systematic design of a class of relational numerical abstract domains from non-relational ones.
+Abstract.
+This article presents the systematic design of a class of relational numerical abstract domains from non-relational ones.
 Constructed domains represent sets of invariants of the form (vj − vi ∈ C), where vj and vi are two variables, and C lives in an abstraction of P(Z), P(Q), or P(R).
-We w ..."
+We ..."

-Abstract - Cited by 16 (1 self) - Add to MetaCart
+Abstract - Cited by 25 (1 self) - Add to MetaCart

-Abstract This article presents the systematic design of a class of relational numerical abstract domains from non-relational ones.
+Abstract.
+This article presents the systematic design of a class of relational numerical abstract domains from non-relational ones.
 Constructed domains represent sets of invariants of the form (vj − vi ∈ C), where vj and vi are two variables, and C lives in an abstraction of P(Z), P(Q), or P(R).
 We will call this family of domains weakly relational domains.
 The underlying concept allowing this construction is an extension of potential graphs and shortest-path closure algorithms in exotic-like algebras.
 Example constructions are given in order to retrieve well-known domains Interpretation framework in order to design various static analyses.
 A major benefit of this construction is its modularity, allowing to quickly implement new abstract domains from existing ones.
 1

 Binary Decision Graphs